tkuhn/tkuhn.github.com/index.md

-### About Me
+Welcome to my website.
 I am a postdoc working on the semantic web, social systems, controlled natural languages, artificial intelligence, computational linguistics, and bioinformatics.
 See my [CV](cv.pdf) (or its short version at the bottom of this page).

-Me on
+More on
 [Google Scholar](http://scholar.google.com/citations?user=26_NNqEAAAAJ),
 [Scopus](http://www.scopus.com/authid/detail.url?authorId=14056161100),
 [arXiv](http://arxiv.org/a/kuhn_t_2),